Council Corporate Plan – 2022 to 2025 (Annual update March 2023)

 • Developing our library network to provide innovative local services in person and online.

-• The council owns just under 7,000 social housing properties which it rents to tenants at an affordable rent and continues to provide housing advice and support to prevent homelessness to over 450 households a year.
+• The Council owns just under 7,000 social housing properties which it rents to tenants at an affordable rent and continues to provide housing advice and support to prevent homelessness to over 450 households a year.

-• Helping people live independently at home for as long as possible and providing more than 37,000 homecare hours per week.
+• Helping people live independently at home for as long as possible and providing more than 37,000 homecare hours per month.

 • Providing the right help at the right time through Brighter Futures for Children, to support every Reading child to have a safe, happy, healthy and successful life by: